BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 - ``make.py``: generic Python script for package builds.
-Most configuration is imported from pytools `make.py <https://github.com/BCG-Gamma/pytools/blob/develop/make.py>`__ which is a build script that wraps the package build, as well as exposing the matrix dependency definitions specified in the ``pyproject.toml`` as environment variables
+Most configuration is imported from pytools `make.py <https://github.com/BCG-Gamma/pytools/blob/develop/make.py>`__ which is a build script that wraps the package build, as well as exposing the matrix dependency definitions specified in the ``pyproject.toml`` as environment variables.
-- ``pyproject.toml``: metadata for PyPI, build settings and package dependencies
+- ``pyproject.toml``: metadata for PyPI, build settings and package dependencies.
-- ``tox.ini``: contains configurations for tox, testenv, flake8, isort, coverage report, and pytest
+- ``tox.ini``: contains configurations for tox, testenv, flake8, isort, coverage report, and pytest.
-- ``condabuild/meta.yml``: metadata for conda, build settings and package dependencies
+- ``condabuild/meta.yml``: metadata for conda, build settings and package dependencies.

 Versioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~